ballerina-platform/persist-tools/docs/spec/spec.md

          ├── generated_client.bal
          └── generated_types.bal
    ├── persist
-         └── medical-center.bal
+         └── model.bal
    ├── Ballerina.toml
    ├── Config.toml
    └── main.bal
    ```
-2. If the file name is different from the package name, it will generate the files under a new submodule with the same name as the file.
+2. If the module name is different from the package name, it will generate the files under a new submodule with the same name as the file.
    ```
    medical-center
    ├── generated